syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Series.md

 ### OpenCloseDrawMode

-Gets or sets the open, close draw mode to the HiloOpenClose chart.
+Gets or sets the open, close draw mode to the HiLoOpenClose chart.